INFOGRAPHIC

 Pay transparency laws require employers to disclose salary ranges, pay scales, and/or additional compensation benefits, either in job postings or upon request.
 These regulations help reduce wage gaps, build trust, and ultimately help create a more equitable workplace for employees.
 How has your company responded to the rise of pay transparency?

-A Growing Trend in State Legislation
+A Growing Trend in State Pay Transparency Laws

 2021